igorcmoura/anitopy/README.rst

         'video_term': 'H.264'
     }

 The :code:`parse` function receives a string and returns a dictionary containing all found elements.
-It can also receive parsing options, we will explain this below.
+It can also receive parsing options, this will be explained below.

 Installation
 ------------